EdgeGallery/edgeT/frontend/README.md

 # How to build
 ```
-npm build
+npm run build
 ```

-# How to install
+# How to run
 ```
-npm install serve
+npm run serve
 ```